 In addition to lunch and dinner, Martino’s can accommodate private parties for up to 35 guests in the restaurant.
 Or even bring a taste of Cuba to a catered event at your home or business.

-Guests are welcome to bring their own beverages to accompany their meals.
+Guests can take advantage of our wine delivery service and are also welcome to bring their own beverages to accompany their meals.